ironArray/Caterva2/doc/tutorials/cli.md

 python -m pip install caterva2[clients]
 ```

+Start test Caterva2 services (see [](Launching-Caterva2-services)) first.
 To ask the default subscriber about all roots known by the broker, use the `roots` command:

 ```sh
 cat2cli roots  # -> foo (subscribed)